 Monzo Flex customer reviews

-As Monzo Flex has only just launched, it is too early for customer reviews.
-However, Monzo itself has a high customer satisfaction score with review site Trustpilot, with a rating of 4.5 out of 5.0.
-It is rated as "excellent", based on almost 18,000 customer reviews.
+While there aren't specific customer reviews of Monzo Flex, Monzo itself has a high customer satisfaction score with review site Trustpilot, with a rating of 4.4 out of 5.0.
+It is rated as "excellent", based on almost 22,000 customer reviews.
 The positive reviews mainly centre on the features Monzo has that allow customers to monitor and manage their spending, as well as good levels of customer service.

 How to apply for Monzo Flex